xettrialeen/Enhanced-YouTube-Audio-Visualizer---/README.md

 ## Support the Project 💖

-The Enhanced YouTube Audio Visualizer is a free and closed-source project developed by [Xettri Aleen](https://github.com/xettrialeen).
+The Kadaa Beat is a free and closed-source project developed by [Xettri Aleen](https://github.com/xettrialeen).
 If you enjoy using this user script and would like to support its development, consider making a donation:

 - 💳 eSewa: 9807038534